KadirTarti/stone-paper-scissor/Readme.md

 ## Objective 🔍

-Build a Weather App using axios
+Build a R-P-S app game using JS

 ### At the end of the project, we will be able to;